augudyne/JupyterNotebookForML/README.md

 You can run in terminal or in background.

-The follow commands bind a volume to your workspace so that your work is saved and easily accessible.
+The following commands bind a volume on your host to your workspace so that your work is saved and easily accessible.

 ### (First time) Run in current terminal